Is UPS or USPS Cheaper? 2026 Cost & Speed Comparison

 So, is UPS or USPS cheaper?
 The answer is a hybrid approach.
 Smart shippers and small businesses use both.
 They leverage the strengths of each carrier to get the best price for every single package.

-• Use UPS for: Any package over 10 to 15 pounds, very large boxes, and time sensitive express deliveries that require a money back guarantee.
+• Use UPS for: Any package over 10 to 15 pounds, shipments over 70 pounds, very large boxes, and time sensitive express deliveries that require a money back guarantee.

 • For everything in between: Compare, compare, compare.
-For packages in the 2 to 10 pound range, the cheapest option will depend on the destination, package dimensions, and whether it fits in a flat rate box.
+For packages in the 2 to 10 pound range, the cheapest option will depend on the destination, package dimensions, and potential surcharges.

 Don’t guess which carrier is cheaper.
 Use a free shipping rate comparison tool to see the exact costs side by side and choose the best option every time.